 The Creative Careers Centre offers concerts and individual projects throughout the year, which provide vital performance and programming experience, plus the opportunity for RCM students to raise their profile.

-We provide opportunities to perform at more than 40 venues across the UK, including concert halls, churches, abbeys, festivals, museums, galleries and community venues.
+We promote opportunities to perform at a variety of venues, including concert halls, churches, abbeys, museums, galleries and community settings.

 Professional Engagements Service